IAB logging and analysis

-You can create a Custom Analysis dashboard widget to display long-term IAB statistics based on connection events.
-Specify the following when creating the widget:
+You can create custom analysis dashboard widgets to display long-term IAB statistics based on connection events.
+Specify these settings when creating the widget:

 • Preset: None